Do we need an alternative to local gauge coupling to electromagnetic fields?: Aharonov-Bohm electrodynamics and gauge invariance

-The origin of the difference with the QED case can be traced to the matter Lagrangian (\ref{Lmscalar}) not being linear in the derivatives of the matter field.
+The origin of the difference between the case of a scalar field and the QED case can be traced to the matter Lagrangian (\ref{Lmscalar}) not being linear in the derivatives of the matter field.
 We can thus expect that both principles for including the interaction of matter with the e.m. field are not equivalent for matter fields with such kind of Lagrangian.
 Since Lagrangians that are not linear in the derivatives of the matter field arise in the fundamental description of bosons, we will refer to bosons as the fields for which both principles are not equivalent.

 A possible way to make the $J^{\mu}A_{\mu}$ principle for bosons compatible with the e.m. field equations is to take AB Lagrangian for the e.m. part:

 which is compatible with non-conserved sources.
 In Sect.\ \ref{sch-bos} we shall implement this idea for the case of a non-relativistic boson field.